-Students enrolled in this selective three-week institute will spend the first two-weeks in the Session B Infectious Diseases: Causes and Cures course and will participate in several afternoon workshops in preparation for their third week experience.
-During the final week of the institute, students will be highly engaged through hands-on work in a human pathogens laboratory, learning to use cutting edge laboratory equipment and techniques to answer questions about the etiology of disease, mechanisms of virulence and other intriguing infectious disease and public health questions.
+Students enrolled in this selective three-week institute will spend the first two-weeks in the classroom and the third week shadowing in a research lab.
+Students will participate in several afternoon workshops in preparation for their third week experience.
+Students will be highly engaged through hands-on work in a human pathogens laboratory, learning to use cutting edge laboratory equipment and techniques to answer questions about the etiology of disease, mechanisms of virulence and other intriguing infectious disease and public health questions.

-ALTERNATIVE: Students interested in the institute may apply for the two-week Infectious Diseases: Causes and Cures course in Session B.
+ALTERNATIVE: Students interested in the institute may apply for the two-week Infectious Diseases: Causes and Cures course.

 Prerequisites: High School Biology, Chemistry and Algebra